paulosjd/airapp3/readme.md

 Configure and run server:
 ------------------------

-After Cloning or downloading project files, run the following commands from the project's root directory:
+After cloning or downloading project files, run the following commands from the project's root directory:

     pip install --upgrade pip